qmathe/DistancePicker/README.md

 Compatibility
 -------------

-DistancePicker requires iOS 7 or higher and is written in Swift 2.2.
+DistancePicker supports iOS 7 or higher and is written in Swift 3.

 **Note**: If you use Carthage, CocoaPods or manually install it as a framework, iOS 8 is required.